February 2, 2023

 Lawn Care:

 Please discontinue the use of weed-&-feed fertilizers!!!
 We would sell them if they worked (and were environmentally friendly).
 They often don’t work, damage trees, and pollute our drinking water.
 Tell your friends!
-Healthy soils do not grow weeds, we can help you get on track!
+Healthy soils do not grow weeds.
+We can help you get on track!

 It’s time to put out Corn Gluten to prevent warm season weed from germinating.
 Available now!